-Burgess was born June 11, 1939 in Orlando, Fla.
-She fell in love with country music at a young age after seeing a live performance by Eddie Arnold.
+Wilma Charlene Burgess was born June 11, 1939 in Orlando, Florida.
+She fell in love with country music at a young age after seeing a live performance by Eddy Arnold.
 Despite her blossoming talents as a soprano, she had no apparent aspirations for stardom beyond regional television appearances.
 Instead, Burgess spent her college years studying to become a gym teacher.

 A songwriter friend eventually convinced Burgess to record some demos in Nashville.
 By 1962, United Artists issued her first single, "Something Tells Me" b/w "Confused."